Understanding 5G technology

-In addition to these mobile markets, Verizon continues to increase coverage for 5G Home, the first 5G-powered residential broadband service.
-Residents in parts of Chicago, Houston, Sacramento, Los Angeles and Indianapolis can currently order the service, and Verizon is continuing to expand its 5G Home markets in 2020.
+In addition to these mobile markets, Verizon continues to increase coverage for 5G Home Internet, the first 5G-powered residential broadband service.

 “The cornerstone of our strategy is to provide our customers with the best network experience.
 That strategy has served us well, and has led the competition to play catch-up.
 5G is no different.”

 We are taking a progressive approach to rolling out 5G Ultra Wideband, continuing to expand both residential broadband and mobile deployments.
 The network ecosystem is developing quickly, and we’re working with partners and start-ups to discover new use cases and opportunities every day.

 1 Offer valid for new 5G Home internet customers from 10.1.20 - 1.27.21 or while supplies last.
 Customer will receive a redemption email 45 days after 5G Home internet service is activated and offer must be redeemed w/in 60 days of receipt of email or by 6.27.21, whichever comes first.